Financial Ratios

 Fundraising Efficiency Ratio

-Your nonprofit’s fundraising efficiency ratio shows the amount of money generated in comparison to the amount of money spent to raise it.
-This provides a large-scale view of the return on investment for your organization’s fundraising campaigns.
+Your nonprofit’s fundraising efficiency ratio shows the amount of money your fundraisers generate compared to the amount you spend to raise those funds.
+This provides a large-scale view of the return on investment (ROI) for your organization’s campaigns.

 The fundraising efficiency ratio calculation looks like this: